By Amy Gorin, MS, RDN

 But I also like to hit the local grocery store for healthy eats and pack my own nutritious snacks to fill in the gaps.
 This way I'm never too hungry for the next adventure.
 Want to know the best ways to fuel your body on the go?

 While traveling, I love trying new foods just as much as I enjoy sightseeing—so I always have a plan in place to prevent vacation weight gain!
-Here are my tips for healthy traveling:
+Here are my tips for healthy traveling and keeping your immune system in tip-top shape.

-One mile of walking burns between about 70 and 100 calories, depending on your weight and gender — so logging miles can make a big impact.
+One mile of walking burns between about 70 and 100 calories, depending on your weight and gender—so logging miles can make a big impact during a healthy holiday.

-My highest-mileage day was a 12.8-mile one in Milan, and I climbed 44 flights of stairs on a daytrip to Bellagio (in the Lake Como area of Lombardy, Italy).
+My highest-mileage day was a 12.8-mile one in Milan, and I climbed 44 flights of stairs on a daytrip to Bellagio in the Lake Como area of Lombardy, Italy.
 To make the walking easier, I packed several pairs of comfy footwear, including my Vionic shoes.
+It's important to pack the right gear when traveling.

-I always carry a bottle of water in my purse and drink several glasses at meals.
-I recently wrote about how drinking water before meals can help with weight loss.
+I always carry a water bottle in my purse and drink several glasses at meals.
+Drinking water before meals can even help with weight loss.
+And overall, it helps you stay healthy and hydrated.

 Sample Local Produce

-Upon arrival at each city, I stock up on local fruit, yogurt, and muesli for breakfast.
-Eating meals at the right time will help you get over jet lag and get used to the local time zone.
-You can also buy olive oil and salad.
+Upon arrival at each destination, I stock up on plenty of travel snacks.
+This typically includes local fruit, yogurt, almond or peanut butter, and muesli for breakfast.
+If you're traveling abroad, eating meals at the right time will help you get over jet lag and get used to the local time zone.
+You can also stock up on meal staples, such as olive oil and salad.

 Stock the Fridge